 In order to expand his practice Brendan returned to school and finished his Doctorate in Physical Therapy from the University of Maryland.
 There he finished coursework and internship training in Greenman’s Osteopathic manipulation techniques.
 He also designed and conducted a group research study in aquatic plyometrics and looked at dynamic knee mechanics and performance changes.
 The study was performed with division one basketball players both male and female and demonstrated significant improvement in performance variables.

 Brendan finished his final quarter of clinical internships at Villanova Sports Medicine located on campus in their athletic training room.
 Brendan has been certified in sports medical emergency CPR and the Functional Movement Screen for potential injury risk, which is used during the NFL combine.

 He enjoys spending time playing and watching hoops, running, snowboarding, and traveling the world with his wife when they get the opportunity.
+Just this spring he traveled to the International Rehabilitation Conference on Football/soccer injuries at Wembley Stadium in London.
 Brendan has participated in the Seattle half and full marathons in addition to the ChelanMan olympic distance triathlon this summer and has volunteered at the Seattle Marathon post race sports acupuncture area.
 Brendan runs the DawgDash yearly as well.

-Brendan enjoys working with high level athletes and helping them safely return to sports and at the same time giving them tools to remain healthy in the long run.
+Brendan likes working with high level athletes and helping them safely return to sports and at the same time giving them tools to remain healthy in the long run.